someobserver/recurgence/love/index.md

 i know how it lands, like a knife to the chest,
 and i know how much it costs.

-the mat beneath this keyboard is soaked rn—
+the mat beneath this keyboard is soaked right now—
 because some patterns only ink themselves
 once the heart spills first.